 Learn how to build and tune predictive models and evaluate how well they'll perform on unseen data.Start Course for Free

 4 Hours17 Videos54 Exercises319,585 Learners

 Loved by learners at thousands of companies

-In this chapter, you'll be introduced to classification problems and learn how to solve them using supervised learning techniques.
-You'll learn how to split data into training and test sets, fit a model, make predictions, and evaluate accuracy.
-You’ll discover the relationship between model complexity and performance, applying what you learn to a churn dataset, where you classify the party affiliation of United States congressmen based on their voting records.Supervised learning50 xpWhich of these is a classification problem?50 xpExploratory data analysis50 xpNumerical EDA50 xpVisual EDA50 xpThe classification challenge50 xpk-Nearest Neighbors: Fit100 xpk-Nearest Neighbors: Predict100 xpMeasuring model performance50 xpTrain/test split + computing accuracy100 xpOverfitting and underfitting100 xp
+In this chapter, you will be introduced to classification problems and learn how to solve them using supervised learning techniques.
+And you’ll apply what you learn to a political dataset, where you classify the party affiliation of United States congressmen based on their voting records.Supervised learning50 xpWhich of these is a classification problem?50 xpExploratory data analysis50 xpNumerical EDA50 xpVisual EDA50 xpThe classification challenge50 xpk-Nearest Neighbors: Fit100 xpk-Nearest Neighbors: Predict100 xpMeasuring model performance50 xpThe digits recognition dataset100 xpTrain/Test Split + Fit/Predict/Accuracy100 xpOverfitting and underfitting100 xp

 Fine-tuning your model